The Gospel and Relationships (Ephesians 4:1-6)

 This is what it will take if we are to apply our theology of relationships.
 Don't you love how real this is?
 There will be real tensions and real aggravations, and Paul says we're to maintain the unity that we have in the gospel through huge doses of humility, gentleness, patience, and just plain old putting up with each other in love.

-Martin Luther, the Reformer of the 16th century, had a really bad temper.
+Martin Luther, the Reformer of the 16th century, had a terrible temper.
 He once called fellow Reformer John Calvin "a pig" and "a devil."
 Mark my words, that and worse will happen sometimes even in the church!
 But John Calvin replied, "Luther may call me what he will, but I will always call him a dear servant of Christ."

 Maybe some of us need to change our beliefs about relationships within the church.
 I hope you've seen from Paul that the church is more than a collection of people who come and go while staying independent.
 The gospel – what God has done through Christ – has made us one.
 Some of us have to adjust our beliefs so that we really understand the church.
 "Christ wants to create a 'people,' not merely isolated individuals who believe in him," writes one preacher (Sinclair Ferguson).
 When we come to Christ we belong to him, and we therefore belong to each other.